balenaltd/handbook/Setting-up-the-Development-Environment.md

     vagrant ssh

-You should now be able to type `fig ps`, and see a list of all the services (`fig` is the Docker container manager used in the VM):
+You should now be able to type `fig ps`, and see a list of all the services (`fig` is the Docker container manager used in the VM, forerunner of `docker-compose`):

 Once you've cloned and started the DevEnv, you'll initially be able to see the various Docker containers that make up the system by running fig ps: